Ababai7122/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-100-rot13` | Encodes and decodes text using the rot13 encryption 101-odd` | Prints every other line from the input, starting with the first line 02-water_and_str` | Adds the two numbers stored in the environment variables `WATER` and `STIR` and prints the result
+100-rot13` | Encodes and decodes text using the rot13 encryption 101-odd` | Prints every other line from the input, starting with the first line 02-water_and_str` | Adds the two numbers stored in the environment variables `WATER` and `STIR` and prints the result script that adds the two numbers stored in the environment variables script that adds the two numbers stored in the environment variables